 The Powerbax heel of the Reebok Crossfit Lifter Plus provides a power truss design very similar to the Nike Romaleos.
 The heel lift on the Lifter Plus is not as pronounced as a dedicated weight lifting shoe.
 It still allows you to align yourself for correct squat performance, but will also give you the horizontal stability needed for deadlifting and performing plyometric moves.

 The Reebok Lifter Plus features U-Form technology.
-U-form technology means you are able to place your new shoes into the oven to be preheated, then remove, put the new shoes on to your feet and do up the laces and straps-flex in the new shoes before removing and allowing to fully cool before using them.
+U-form technology means you can place your new shoes into the oven to be preheated, then remove, put the new shoes on to your feet and do up the laces and straps-flex in the new shoes before removing and allowing to cool before using them fully.
 This will perfectly mold the shoe to your foot shape.

-The inner lining of the Lifter Plus features an antimicrobial infusion process which eliminates odor while keeping your feet safe from germs.
+The inner lining of the Lifter Plus features an anti-microbial infusion process that eliminates odor while keeping your feet safe from germs.